-The purpose of this Emerging Investment Manager Policy is to formalize the Board's utilization goals, policies and procedures with regard to the Emerging Investment Manager Program for Cook County and Forest Preserve Funds (Funds).
+The purpose of this Minority/Emerging Investment Manager Policy is to formalize the Board's utilization goals, policies and procedures with regard to the utilization of Minority and Emerging Investment Managers for Cook County and Forest Preserve Funds (Funds).

 II.
 Utilization Goals